MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - Calling Plan is available in your region.
 - You do not need to retain your current PSTN carrier.
 - You want to use Microsoft-managed access to the PSTN.
-- You do not want to manage Session Border Controllers on your own.-
+- You do not want to manage Session Border Controllers on your own.

 This option requires uninterrupted connection to Microsoft 365 or Office 365.